Architecture & Security

 Authentication and JWT

 End users must be logged in and issued a JWT by Dynamic’s backend API to create and use embedded wallets.
 This JWT acts as an authentication token allowing the browser to identify a logged in user to the backend.
-The JWT is signed by a private key that is stored encrypted using AWS KMS.
+The JWT is signed by a private key that is stored encrypted using our KMS.
 A developer could validate Dynamic’s JWT using a standard JWKS endpoint to retrieve the public key.
 Unauthenticated requests or requests with an invalid JWT for creating or accessing an embedded wallet will be rejected by the Dynamic API.

 Wallet private key storage